isomerpages/mlaw-corp/_covid19/11-B-part8-faq-a.md

 **FAQs**

-14. If an Assessor has made a determination and ordered an equitable adjustment of the contract under Part 8 of the Act, can a SOPA adjudicator order that the contract be further adjusted?
+**14. If an Assessor has made a determination and ordered an equitable adjustment of the contract under Part 8 of the Act, can a SOPA adjudicator order that the contract be further adjusted?**

 * No. Where an Assessor has adjusted the contract, the SOPA adjudicator or review adjudicator may not order a further adjustment.

-15. Will the outcomes reached under Part 8 Determinations and SOPA adjudications be consistent?
+**15. Will the outcomes reached under Part 8 Determinations and SOPA adjudications be consistent?**

 * MinLaw has worked closely with MND and BCA to prepare guidelines and conduct briefings for Part 8 Assessors and SOPA adjudicators to ensure that they are well-equipped and familiar with the regime.